-We understand that there may be staffing challenges this year.
-Proctors will not be needed during test administration if is not practical to have one in the classroom.
-Schools may determine if it is feasible or useful to have proctors in the classroom for inperson test administration.
+Proctors are not required during test administration if is not practical to have one in the classroom; however, it is strongly recommended to assign a proctor for testing groups with more than 15 students.
+Schools may determine if it is feasible to have proctors in the classroom for test administration.